sam-mcclure/Study-Guide/Misc/Notes.md

 10. Accessibility - HTML5 makes creating accessible sites easier for two main reasons: semantics and ARIA.
 The new HTML headings like <header>, <footer>, and <nav> allow screen readers to easily access content.
 ARIA is a W3C spec that is mainly used to assign specific rols ro elements in an HTML document, essentially creating important landmarks on the page.

+# CSS

+## Media Query

 - Media query is a CSS3 technique.
 It uses the @media rule to include a block of CSS properties only if a certain condition is true.
 You can add a size breakpoint where certain parts of the design will behave differently on each side of the breakpoint

 - Always design for mobile first.
 Should change design when width gets larger instead of smaller

 - Media queries can also be used to change layout of a page depending on the orientation of the browser.
 You can also hide elements on different screen sizes

+## CSS Grid

+* Grid layouts are fundamental to the design of websites and the CSS grid module is the most powerful and easiest tool for creating it

+* The two core ingredients of a CSS Grid are the wrapper(parent) and the items(children).
+The wrapper is the actual grid and the items are the content inside the grid

+* To turn the wrapper div into a grid, you simply give it a display property of grid

+* To make the grid two-dimensional, we'll need to define the columns and rows.
+You can use the grid-template-row and grid-template-column properties.
+You get as many rows/columns as you fill in values for( ie grid-template-columns: 100px 100px 100px; makes 3 columns)

+* In order to resize specific items in a grid, you can use grid-column-start and grid-column-end to make a specific item take up multiple column spaces.
+Or grid-column 1/4